gbouras13/hybracter/docs/install.md

 # Beginner Conda and Mamba Installation

-If you are new to using the command-line, please install mamba or conda using either option detailed below.
+If you are new to using the command-line, please install conda using either option detailed below.

-I would prefer and recommend the miniforge option as it comes with mamba!
+I would prefer and recommend the miniforge option!

 ##  Install miniforge